Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 Thirdly, the level of caffeine in robusta is more than twice that of arabica.
 Caffeine tastes bitter; however, it contributes less than people believe to the overall bitterness.

-How to fix bitterness caused by robusta
+How to fix bitter coffee caused by robusta variety:

 To avoid the bitter taste of robusta coffee, it’s important to buy 100 percent arabica coffee.